WLG Worldwide LTD, trading as Elite Publishing Academy, Elite Sales Generator.

 - Jurisdiction– These conditions and all other express and implied terms of the contract shall be governed and construed in accordance with the laws of England and the parties agree to submit to the jurisdiction of the courts of England and Wales.

-The digital printing process utilized by ELITE PUBLISHING ACADEMY differs from that of a traditional offset printing process and ELITE PUBLISHING ACADEMY expects Customers to familiarise themselves with this method of manufacture before contracting for Printed Goods or Services.
+The digital printing process utilised by ELITE PUBLISHING ACADEMY differs from that of a traditional offset printing process and ELITE PUBLISHING ACADEMY expects Customers to familiarise themselves with this method of manufacture before contracting for Printed Goods or Services.
 The Customer accepts on placing the order that there may be a slight variation in reproduction of the goods resulting from the nature of the digital print process.

 To ensure Goods meet the criteria for production Customers should be follow the Guidelines below: